pyserial/pyserial/documentation/pyserial_api.rst

 .. class::  Protocol

-    Protocol as used by the :class:`SerialPortWorker`.
+    Protocol as used by the :class:`ReaderThread`.
 This base class provides empty implementations of all methods.